uuf6429/rune/README.md

 Introduction
 ============

-This module is an implementation of a Business Rule Engine (a type of Business Process Automation software) for SellerCenter.
+This library is an implementation of a Business Rule Engine (a type of Business Process Automation software).

 Usage
 =====

-The module is made up of these parts:
+The library is made up of several parts:

 - Action - an object that performs an action when a rule condition is true.
 Actions in general can be reused.
 - Context - an object that provides data to the rule engine and action to work with.